hasithaa/fork-module-ballerina-workflow/docs/patterns/wait-for-all.md

 ## When to Use

-- Multiple independent parties must all weigh in before the workflow can continue (dual authorization, multi-party sign-off).
+- Multiple independent parties must all weigh in before the workflow can continue (dual authorization / Four-Eyes Principle, multi-party sign-off).
 - You need to collect data from several sources and aggregate the results.
 - Regulatory or business rules require approval from every designated authority.